gbouzon/ecom-project/documentation/proposal.md

 ## Features

-All users (registered and visitors) have visitor features but visitors do not have access to user features (registration required).
+All users (registered and visitors) have visitor features but visitors do not have access to registered user features (registration required).
-Both buyers and sellers have access to user features (user features are the shared features between these two entities).
+Both buyers and sellers have access to user features and visitor features (user features are the shared features between these two entities).

 ## Features for a visitor (not a registered user)